-The following information will help you prepare for your time at UMAP.
+The following information will help you prepare for your time at the U-M Aphasia Program.

 Inside our ivy-covered building you’ll find a welcoming staff and:

 - Private day rooms with beds and chairs (available to clients as well as caregivers/family)

 - A full kitchen (sometimes used for group activities like baking birthday cakes)